 Heat exhaustion, sometimes called heat cramps, occurs when the body gets overheated and becomes dehydrated.
 As a management system, the body sweats to try to reduce temperatures.
 But sweating strips the body of required water and salts/electrolytes.

-Heat strokes can occur when the body’s temperature-regulating system fails, usually when exposed to extremely high temperatures for too long or when adequate precautions have not been taken.
+Heat stroke, also called sunstroke, can occur when the body’s temperature-regulating system fails, usually when exposed to extreme temperatures for too long ignoring the signs of heat exhaustion without taking adequate precautions.

 The signs of heat exhaustion, once you know what to look for, are fairly obvious, and can include some or all of the following:

 - Increased pulse, usually rapid and weak

 If you notice someone displaying any of those signs, you can often keep the situation from becoming even more serious by making sure steps are taken immediately to cool them down.
 Implement one or more of the following:

 - Move the person to a shady area or indoors, and allow them to rest

 - Give them cool, not cold, water or sports drinks

 - Remove one or more pieces of clothing

 - Apply cool, wet towels, especially to the face, neck, and chest to lower body temperature or run cool water over as much of the skin as possible